Extensions and block decompositions for finite-dimensional representations of equivariant map algebras: Block decompositions

 In this section we investigate the block decomposition of the category of finite-dimensional representations of an equivariant map algebra.
 We first recall some basic facts about block decompositions in general.

 Let $\mathcal{C}$ be an abelian category in which every object has finite length (for instance, the category $\mathcal{F}$ of finite-dimensional representations of an equivariant map algebra is such a category).
-Then it is well-known that every object can be written uniquely (up to isomorphism) as a direct sum of indecomposable objects.
+Then it is well known that every object can be written uniquely (up to isomorphism) as a direct sum of indecomposable objects.

 \begin{defin}[Linked] Two indecomposable objects $V_1$ and $V_2$ are \emph{linked} if there is no decomposition $\mathcal{C} = \mathcal{C}_1 \oplus \mathcal{C}_2$ as a sum of two abelian subcategories, such that $V_1 \in \mathcal{C}_1$, $V_2 \in \mathcal{C}_2$. \end{defin}